Protests erupt nationwide for second day over Trump's travel ban

 Two people were released from Philadelphia International Airport on Sunday and reunited with their families, according to Mayor Jim Kenney.

-In San Francisco, four individuals detained at the San Francisco International Airport have been released, while a fifth and final individual was still being processed, SFO said on Twitter Sunday afternoon, citing local Customs and Border Protection.
+In San Francisco, five individuals detained at San Francisco International Airport have been released, SFO said on Twitter Sunday afternoon, citing local Customs and Border Protection.

 But there were reports of people detained around the country and lawyers stressed it was hard to know exactly how many people had been detained and where.